-Multi FX pedals were incredibly popular in the 90s, but quickly became something that was scoffed at by more serious musicians as they stuck to their individual stomp boxes and pedal boards.
-Early digital effects processing was, prior to this, confined to rack mounted units, and the overall tone quality of the pedals was questionable.
+Multi-FX pedals were incredibly popular in the ’90s, but quickly became something that was scoffed at by more serious musicians, who stuck to their individual stomp boxes and pedal boards.
+Prior to this, early digital effects processing was confined to rack-mounted units, and the overall tone quality of the pedals was questionable.

-The multi effects processor pedals of today are another story altogether, though, and no one unit demonstrates this better than the Boss GT-1.
-Boss are widely regarded for the quality of their individual pedals, and their latest entry level model promises to change the way that guitarists look at multi FX units.
-Keep on reading to find out what we thought of the Boss GT-1 during our in depth review:
+The multi-effects processor pedals of today are another story altogether, and no one unit demonstrates this better than the Boss GT-1.
+Boss are widely regarded for the quality of their individual pedals and their latest entry-level model promises to change the way guitarists look at multi-FX units.
+Keep on reading to find out what we thought of the Boss GT-1 during our in-depth review.

-The Boss GT-1 is a great pedal for beginner to intermediate level guitarists, although more serious musicians will still find it useful.
-It’s loaded with dozens of effects, so players who are limited by space, or, who perhaps don’t have the budget to buy multiple individual pedals or amps can access all the different FX and amp tones they need, all in one compact unit.
+The Boss GT-1 is a great pedal for beginner- to intermediate-level guitarists, although more serious musicians will still find it useful.
+It’s loaded with dozens of effects, so players limited by space (or who don’t have the budget to buy multiple individual pedals or amps) can access all the different FX and amp tones they need, all in one compact unit.

 There’s a small LCD screen which shows you exactly which settings are active at any given time.
-The screen is very basic, and honestly not much improved upon from the types of screen found in early Zoom Multi-FX units, but we can appreciate that this is one of the areas that has allowed Boss to keep costs down.
+The screen is very basic and honestly not much improved from the types of screen found in early Zoom Multi-FX units.
+But we can appreciate this is one of the areas that’s allowed Boss to keep costs down.

-The GT-1 has 3 rotary dials, an array of 10 soft touch rubberized buttons, and 3 stomp buttons.
-The rubberized buttons effectively work as your signal chain, starting from left to right, it begins with an FX/Compressor selector button, next, Overdrive type FX, third is the preamp selector, which allows you to select from a number of famous models.
-The next button covers your modulation FX, then there’s a button for delay FX, and one for reverb.
+The GT-1 has 3 rotary dials, an array of 10 soft-touch rubberized buttons, and 3 stomp buttons.
+The rubberized buttons effectively work as your signal chain.
+Starting from left to right, it begins with an FX/Compressor selector button, then Overdrive-type FX, and finally the preamp selector, which allows you to select from a number of famous models.
+The next button covers your modulation FX, then there’s a button for delay FX and one for reverb.
 This layout is very logical, putting the FX that need the cleanest signal at the start of the chain.

-As you’d expect, there is a built in tuner, which we found to be easy to use and as accurate as any other line in tuner.
+As you’d expect, there is a built-in tuner, which we found easy to use and as accurate as any other line-in tuner.

 The Boss GT-1 is the baby brother of the GT-100, a fantastic modeling pedal that offers some great FX and amp sims, so we were really curious to see how the more affordable unit stacked up.

 Boss products are generally all very well made and easy to use, and the GT-1 follows that pattern.
-While it’s not sold as a modeler, it really feels closer to that standard than it does to what most would consider to be a traditional digital multi FX pedal.
+While not sold as a modeler, it really feels closer to that standard than to what most would consider a traditional digital multi-FX pedal.

-One of the most appealing things about having this pedal is that many of the built in FX are actually models of famous Boss pedals, so, for the price of 3-4 individual stomp boxes, you can have a full arsenal of Boss effects.
-The sound quality of the FX was quite something – we compared a couple of the built in FX to their standalone pedal counterparts, including the “Blues OD” (Blues Driver), “Boss” (CS-3 Compressor), and “Rat” (Proco Rat), and by and large, we could hear no noticeable difference.
+One of the most appealing things about this pedal is that many of the built-in FX are actually models of famous Boss pedals.
+So for the price of 3-4 individual stomp boxes, you can have a full arsenal of Boss effects.
+The sound quality of the FX was quite something.
+We compared a couple of the built-in FX to their standalone pedal counterparts, including the “Blues OD” (Blues Driver), “Boss” (CS-3 Compressor), and “Rat” (Proco Rat).
+By and large, we could hear no noticeable difference.

-Having such accurate amp models was something else we found to be impressive given the size of the unit.
+Having such accurate amp models was something else we found impressive given the size of the unit.
 The COSM modeling technology employed by more premium Boss and Roland is featured in the GT-1, and it shows.
-We tested all of the built in preamps, and genuinely enjoyed them all, but our favorites were the HiGain Stack, which is modeled on a vintage Marshall, and the VO Drive, which is modeled on the overdrive channel of a Vox AC30.
+We tested all of the built-in preamps and genuinely enjoyed them all, but our favorites were the HiGain Stack, which is modeled on a vintage Marshall, and the VO Drive, modeled on the overdrive channel of a Vox AC30.

-The built in expression pedal was definitely a ‘nice to have’, although the action wasn’t necessarily as good as something like a Dunlop Cry Baby.
-Despite the feeling of the pedal itself, the feature works well, controlling everything from wah, to volume, to modulation speed, and more.
+The built-in expression pedal was definitely a nice addition, although the action wasn’t necessarily as good as something like a Dunlop Cry Baby.
+Despite the feeling of the pedal itself, the feature works well, controlling everything from wah to volume to modulation speed and more.

 If the Boss GT-1 doesn’t seem like something you’d see yourself playing, take a look at these great alternatives:

-Zoom is another Japanese brand that has been a big name in the world of multi-FX processors for some time.
-Their G3Xn multi FX processor, features 5 amp and 5 cab models, as well as 68 built in FX.
-There aren’t quite as many options to choose from as there are on the Boss, but they are all tonally excellent.
-One notable advantage of the Zoom G3Xn over the GT-1 is the overall feel of the built in expression pedal, which we found has a much more substantial action.
+Zoom is another Japanese brand that’s been a big name in the world of multi-FX processors for some time.
+Their G3Xn Multi-FX Processor features 5 amp and 5 cab models, as well as 68 built-in FX.
+There aren’t quite as many options to choose from as on the Boss, but they are all tonally excellent.
+One notable advantage of the Zoom G3Xn over the GT-1 is the overall feel of the built-in expression pedal, which we found has a much more substantial action.

-The Line 6 POD Go is one of our favorite multi FX processors.
-With close to 300 built in FX, it’s a clear winner for out of the box tonal variety.
-On top of that, it boasts 8 foot switches vs 3 on both the Boss and the Zoom – having these extra switches affords much more flexibility when it comes to making changes while playing live.
-It looks phenomenal, and the high definition screen is a joy to use.
+The Line 6 POD Go is one of our favorite multi-FX processors.
+With close to 300 built-in FX, it’s a clear winner for out-of-the-box tonal variety.
+On top of that, it boasts 8 foot switches vs 3 on both the Boss and the Zoom.
+These extra switches afford much more flexibility when it comes to making changes while playing live.
+It looks phenomenal and the high-definition screen is a joy to use.
 It’s quite a bit more expensive than the other options, but if you have the budget, it’s definitely worth your attention.

-The Boss GT-1 shows the huge leap in quality that has been made in recent years when it comes to budget multi FX processors.
-Not everybody has the means to afford a Kemper or a Quad Cortex, and while the GT-1 doesn’t match the sound quality or versatility of those premium units, it still represents immense value for what it is – a sub $300 digital processor with great sounding effects, surprisingly good amp models, and excellent build quality.
+The Boss GT-1 shows the huge leap in quality made in recent years when it comes to budget multi-FX processors.
+Not everyone has the means to afford a Kemper or a Quad Cortex.
+While the GT-1 doesn’t match the sound quality or versatility of those premium units, it still represents immense value for what it is – a sub-$300 digital processor with great-sounding effects, surprisingly good amp models, and excellent build quality.

 Would we gig with it?
 Absolutely!
 Could you record with it?
-There are certainly better options out there, but you’ll still get the job done, and at this price point, you couldn’t have that same confidence in many other units.
+There are certainly better options out there, but you’ll still get the job done.
+At this price point, you couldn’t have that same confidence in many other units.